gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

 ##### `checkGetters`

 A value indicating whether getters should be checked.
+Besides setting as a boolean, this option can be set to the string `"no-setter"` to indicate that getters should be checked but only when there is no setter.
+This may be useful if one only wishes documentation on one of the two accessors.
 Defaults to `false`.

 ##### `checkSetters`

 A value indicating whether setters should be checked.
+Besides setting as a boolean, this option can be set to the string `"no-getter"` to indicate that setters should be checked but only when there is no getter.
+This may be useful if one only wishes documentation on one of the two accessors.
 Defaults to `false`.

 ##### `enableFixer`